kerematam/send-ethereum-tx/README.md

 **3. Update Address Pair on `.env` File**

-We need to have public address and priv key that derives this public address.
+We need to have a public address and the priv key that derives this public address.
 Update the `.env` file if you already have it.
-If you dont have any, just run following command :
+If you don't have any, just run the following command :
 ```
 node ./generate-addr.js
 ```